 Q: I found stuff that looks just like what you sell for about half the price somewhere else.
 Why wouldn’t I just buy from them?

 A: Because you found one of three things: a) replicas, b) cosplay costumes, or c) a scam site.
 Replicas and cosplay costumes are likely to be lower quality than the real thing, and won’t last.
 Replicas are counterfeits and, depending on the similarity to the original, may even be a form of trademark infringement (considered bootleg merchandise).
-Cosplay costumes in particular also look ridiculous when worn outside of a dress-up setting – it’s really obvious that they’re not real clothes just based on the material and poor fit.
+Cosplay costumes in particular also look bad when worn outside of a dress-up setting – it’s really obvious that they’re not real clothes just based on the material and poor fit.
 As for scam sites, you really need to be careful that you’re not dealing with somebody who will take your money and run.
 If you see “brand” items advertised for well below what you see elsewhere, that is a scam site.
 The brands are very selective in who they deal with, and they will not deal with a site that undercuts their own prices significantly.

 There is always a lot of talk in the Lolita community, especially, about various overseas off-brands, many of which are very cheap.
 However, you generally get what you pay for.
 Our position is that it’s better to spend $300 on a dress that you will wear and love for years than waste $75 on a dress that’s unwearable even once.
 Caveat emptor, but we are giving you some honest advice to avoid heartbreak.
 Save up and buy quality.